stackbit-projects/neat-rabbit-014d0/src/pages/blog/attention_synchrony.md

 image_alt:
 figure: images/sync3.gif
 figure_caption: >-
   <b>Robust spatial working memory through inhibitory gamma synchrony.</b> A 32x32 array (left) of excitatory (blue) and inhibitory (yellow) neurons, a scrolling raster display (top right) of their spikes, and a histogram (bottom right) of all the spikes is shown.
 In previous models with recurrent excitatory-inhibitory coupling [Renart et al, 2003], the stored spatial pattern (blue pixels) tends to drift.
-Upon synchronizing the inhibitory neurons' firing in the gamma range (60Hz), the stored pattern remains relatively more stable [Sridharan et al 2010].
+Upon synchronizing the inhibitory neurons' firing in the gamma range (60Hz), the stored pattern remains relatively more stable [<a href="http://web.stanford.edu/group/brainsinsilicon/documents/SridharTectumSpaceCoding.pdf" target="_blank">Sridharan et al 2011</a>].
 excerpt: >-
   How does information persist stably in an inherently noisy brain without deterioration, over timescales of seconds to minutes?
 seo: